 All visitors must report to the front office and present a valid driver's license or state ID card to identify themselves.
+All visitors must receive a visitor's pass to go anywhere within the building.

 Students are not allowed to have visitors accompany them to school and attend classes during the school day at any time.
 Any person seen waiting around the school area is an unauthorized visitor, and in the interest of keeping a safe school environment, students are to report his/her presence to the nearest teacher or administrator.